MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-table-object.md

 # Table object

-Tables are the core objects used to store data in [!INCLUDE[d365fin_long_md](includes/d365fin_long_md.md)].
+Tables are the core objects used to store data in [!INCLUDE [prod_short](includes/prod_short.md)].
 No matter how data is registered in the product - from a web service to a finger swipe on the phone app, the results of that transaction will be recorded in a table.

 The structure of a table has four sections: